dupdob/articles/unittests/noncovered.md

 Coverage metrics are not about what is covered, but **about what is not covered.**
+Non covered means not tested.
+So at least make sure that non tested parts are non critical and that **important part of your code must be properly tested**!

 ### 3. There is a tooling problem
 The truth is **unit tests are in the spotlight** mostly **thanks to tooling!**
 We should be all eternally grateful to Kent Beck for 'inventing' sUnit, the library which triggered a testing revolution, but __we must not stop there__.

+Are you using test coverage tools (JCov, Clover, NCover, Jasmine...)?
+Do you look at their report?

+Have you tried continuous testing tools (InfinyTest, NCrunch, Wallaby...)?
+I have a bias: I am addicted to **NCrunch**.
+> Having your tests running continuously is a game changer for TDD!
+>
+>   Me

 Have you tried **Cucumber** to have a more use case driven approach?
 You may also consider using
 [**Mutation Testing**](https://en.wikipedia.org/wiki/Mutation_testing)